He-Wolf/TODOtNET_App/README.md

 8. [Resources](#resources)

 ## 1. Introduction <a name="introduction"></a>
-This is a basic ASP.NET Core RESTful web API with CRUD operations and user login/account management.
+This is a basic ASP.NET Core hosted SPA using Blazor Webassembly with CRUD operations and user login/account management.
 You can register a new user account with your email address, name and password.
 After successful registration, you can log in and add, edit, remove and track TODO items.
 You can also edit your account data and delete your account.
 This app was created for learning purpose, but is might be useful as a starting-point for other projects.

-The API uses:
+The backend uses:
-- JWT for authentication,
+- JWT for authentication
 - Entity Core as ORM
 - Identity Core for identity management
 - SQLite for DB management

+The frontend uses:
+- Blazor Webassembly
-- Swashbuckle as Swagger
+- Bootstrap

 Tooling:
-- Postman for testing
 - Git Extensions as git gui
 - VSC as text editor
 - Docker for containerization